Note: this post take from an opinion piece written by the owner of our company on Medium

 Stride Movers employees are some of the hardest working people I have ever seen.
 They regularly put in 12 hour days with few breaks, and no complaints.
 Once I had a teamwork 27 straight hours.
 I’ll paint a picture for you:

 Last year Stride Movers had a move in Manhattan.
 It was almost 100 degrees that day, a recipe for heat stroke.
-The customer lived in a fourth floor walk-up at the top on a steep hill, which — due to limited parking — our crew had to park at the bottom of.
+The customer lived in a fourth floor walk-up at the top on a steep hill, which — due to limited parking — our crew had to park at the bottom of a hill.
 To top it off, the building management had chosen that day to paint the hallway.
 Paint fumes + heat + 4 flights of steep stairs.
 As our movers were making their way up and down the stairs, it began to pour.
 The stairway windows — open because of the paint fumes — dripped water onto the stairs, making them hazardously slippery.
 The movers continued to carefully and quickly load an entire apartment into a truck, without getting a single item wet or sweaty.

 Just a typical day as an NYC mover.